-In this chapter, I explained my methodological choices for implementing a study on an ELA curriculum focused on hunger and the experiences participants had.
-First, I introduced the topic and positionality that informed this research design.
-Second, I described the paradigmatic commitments that led me to develop the methodology utilizing storytelling and narrative inquiry.
-Last, I explained my choices methodologically, and how this influenced the study's sampling, analytic process, and authenticity.
+In this chapter, I have explained my methodological choices for implementing a study on an ELA curriculum focused on hunger and the experiences participants had teaching it.
+First, I introduced the topic and positionality that informed my research design.
+Second, I described the paradigmatic commitments that led me to develop the methodology utilizing narrative inquiry, supported by theories of storytelling.
+Last, I explained my methodological choices, and how this influenced the study's sampling, analytic process, and authenticity.